9scorp4/labrri_ocpm_systemic_racism/CONTRIBUTING.md

 You can contribute in several ways:
 * Fixing bugs
-* Proposing new ideas for data processing and analysis
+* Proposing new ideas for pipelines
 * Improving documentation
 * Adding new features
 * Enhancing existing features